nestorrente/erdiagram/docs/ERDiagram_language.md

 As you can see, the properties of an entity must be indented (no matter how many tabs or spaces you use).
 Properties are defined by writing its name followed by its type, which can include an optional length, similar to SQL.

-Also, notice that we haven't defined an identifier property.
-This is because _ERDiagram_ will always generate an identifier property for each entity.
-By default, that property will be named `id`, but this behaviour can be changed in order to use another _naming strategy_ (TODO add a link to the IdNamingStrategy documentation).

 ### Supported property types

 * `bool`: a boolean value, like _true_ and _false_.